 If you would prefer tracking software to allow your child more freedom but to still monitor their usage you can take advantage of programs designed to monitor internet usage such as Covenant Eyes.
 These allow your child freedom while alerting you should your child go on a questionable site.

 You can now get programs to run on your child’s devices such as cell phones.
 These parental control apps can help you monitor your child’s internet usage even when they are away from home and you can not watch them closely yourself.

 For younger kids that haven’t discovered the history or incognito features, you can use the browser history to track what your child has been doing online.
 Regularly check the history on your browser to see what your child has been doing online.
 This is a great way to know if you need to have a chat with your child about visiting sites like chat rooms.

 Use your email address for all android devices.
 When connected to your email you can quickly see the search history from any device.
-Visit https://myactivity.google.com/myactivity to set controls and track activity on all of your devices including web browser, apps, and even location tracking.
-This tool can help you manage your entire families device usage in one convenient place.
+Visit https://myactivity.google.com/myactivity to set controls and track activity on all of your devices including web browsers, apps, and even location tracking.
+This tool can help you manage your entire family’s device usage in one convenient place.